lelecanavanua/namako11/README.md

   ### Intro
   I'm a novice programmer currently pursuing a Fullstack Developers Certification.

+  Tech & Computers have always been a passion of mine and

-  - 🔭 Currently working towards building a database that stores information exclusive to an indigenous Fijian.
+  - 🔭 My current project is to build a database that will store information exclusive to an indigenous Fijian.
 Project is still in concept phase.
-  - 🌱 I’m eagerly learning the basics of programming, specifically Front-end languages rn.
+  - 🌱 I’m eagerly learning the basics of programming, specifically Frontend languages rn.
 My novice projects are uploaded for review and welcome your feedback.
   - 💬 Ask me about Boxing, Adventure Racing and Tropical Island living.
   - ⚡ Fun fact: I met President Barack Obama once!
 During his 2nd term I got to shake his hand and captured it on video.
   ___